 Building Schools for the Future - Phase 2 - Rebuild of Crown Hills and City Of Leicester Community Colleges assets will revert to City Council control.
 Under the Government's current policies the trend of more schools becoming academies is likely to continue.
-If any PFI schools convert, the Council will continue to make payments under this contract from a combination of PFI credits and contributions from schools.
+Crown Hills and City of Leicester Community Colleges remain under the Council's control.
+When a PFI school converts, the Council continues to make payments under this contract from a combination of PFI credits and contributions from schools.
 At conversion assets would transfer to the academy, subject to the ongoing provisions of the PFI contract.
 2022/23 was the tenth year of the operation of the contract costing £7.1m.